University at Albany

 A consistent flow of new construction has expanded the Uptown Campus in the last decade, adding new science and art facilities and administration building.
 A new home for the School of Business, awarded a LEED gold rating from the U.S. Green Building Council, opened in the fall of 2013.
 Expansion and major renovations have completely refurbished the University’s Entry Plaza, main fountain, 20-story Carillon and the Campus Center.

-The Uptown Campus also features the Performing Arts Center, boasting several theatres, recital halls and rehearsal instructional space; the University Art Museum, one of the finest regional museums in the Northeast; and the New York State Writers Institute, a broad educational base for readers and writing students promoting the literary arts.
+The Uptown Campus also features the Performing Arts Center, boasting several theaters, recital halls, and rehearsal instructional space; the University Art Museum, one of the finest regional museums in the Northeast; and the New York State Writers Institute, a broad educational base for readers and writing students promoting the literary arts.
 Other special facilities on the Uptown Campus include a National Weather Service meteorological laboratory, a linear accelerator for physics research, and a cutting-edge data center that supports high-performance computing and networking.
 The hub of student activity is the Campus Center, which includes lounges, meeting and dining rooms, a ballroom, a cafeteria, banking facilities, a convenience store, a Barnes & Noble bookstore, and a variety of both fast-food and healthy food options, all great assets when studying abroad.

 Each of four residence quads on the Uptown Campus house approximately 1,200 students and include eight, three-story halls and a 23-story tower.
 Each quad includes lounges and recreational areas and three quads contain dining facilities.
 Nearby Freedom Apartments has apartment-style living, and Empire Commons provides single-room apartment-style living for 1,200 students.
 Liberty Terrace, an architecturally award-winning, environmentally friendly living complex, provides another 500 apartment-style beds.
 Housing is also available on Alumni Quad, located near the Downtown Campus.